 A chronic medical condition where the affected person repeatedly stops breathing during sleep, causing oxygen levels in the blood to drop.
-Sleep apnea can be caused by obstruction of the upper airway, resulting in Obstructive Sleep Apnea, or by a failure of the brain to initiate a breath, called Central Sleep Apnea.
+Sleep apnea can be caused by obstruction of the upper airway or by a failure of the brain to initiate a breath.

 A wheelchair that is specially designed with the user’s mobility needs in mind.
 Ranging from oversized chairs to rugged and aerodynamic chairs and more.

 A congenital birth defect in which the spine does not form properly.
-It is characterized by a portion of the bony spine remains separated in two sections.
+It is characterized by a portion of the bony spine being separated in two sections.

-One of the most commonly used wheelchairs, characterized by a cross-brace frame, built-in or removable arm rests, swing-away footrests, a mid- to high-level back, and push handles to allow non-occupants to propel the chair.
+One of the most commonly used wheelchairs, characterized by a cross-brace frame, built-in or removable arm rests, swing-away footrests, a mid – to high-level back, and handles to allow non-occupants to push the chair forward.

-The movement of the forearm so that the hand rests palm up on a surface with the palm facing upwards.
+The movement of the forearm so that the hand rests on a surface with the palm facing upwards.

 A prosthetic that is controlled by using shoulder and arm movements for the actuation and movement of an electric powered prosthetic component.

-Commonly known as clubfoot.
-In this disorder the foot has a small, elevated heel; a broad twisted forefoot; and a curved outer border.
+Commonly known as clubfoot, this disorder of the foot is characterized bya small, elevated heel; a broad twisted forefoot; and a curved outer border.

 Thoracic/Lumbosacral Orthosis (TLSO)

-A thoracic-lumbo-sacral orthosis (TLSO) is a type of body brace used to treat disorders involving the thoracic and lumbosacral spine.
+A thoracic-lumbo-sacral orthosis (TLSO) is a type of body brace used to treat disorders involving the thoracic and lumbosacral spine, such as scoliosis.

-Multiple bowden cable and housing systems used for actuation of more than one component or control action.
+Multiple bowden cable and housing systems used to activate more than one component or control action.